Expectation-Propagation for Bayesian Empirical Likelihood Inference: Experiments

 A well-behaved $\nabla_{\vtheta} \cons$ is not strictly necessary for EPEL if $q_{\backslash i}$ is approximated with importance sampling.
 In practice, we prefer the Laplace-based computation of $q_{\backslash i}$, as we observed substantial gains in computation time with negligible impact on accuracy from approximating~$\rho_{\tau}$.

-From Figure~\ref{fig:nbp-median-quantregression}, we observe that all methods, apart from the Laplace approximation, produced good approximations.
-Variational Bayes was the quickest (almost instantaneously) to achieve sufficient quality, followed by EPEL (9 seconds), HMC (14 seconds), and Metropolis–Hastings (16 seconds).
-The smooth approximation to $\rho_{\tau}$ also had negligible impact on approximation quality within our computation-time constraints, as the outputs of these methods were similar in quality.
+Figure~\ref{fig:nbp-median-quantregression} shows that all methods except the Laplace approximation achieve good approximation quality.
+Variational Bayes reaches the threshold fastest, in 4.5 seconds.
+It is followed by EPEL in 18.1 seconds, HMC in 27.1 seconds, and Metropolis--Hastings in 63.3 seconds.
+Within the recorded computation times, the smooth approximation to $\rho_{\tau}$ has negligible effect on approximation quality.
+The resulting approximations are similar across the applicable methods.